-SUNY Schenectady and the School of Music are strongly committed to creating an inclusive and effective teaching, learning, and working environment for all.
+SUNY Schenectady is strongly committed to creating an inclusive and effective teaching, learning, and working environment for all.
 The applicant's diversity statement should address their ability to contribute meaningfully to the college's on-going commitment to be informed and competent with regard to issues of diversity, equity, and individual differences.
 While not an exhaustive list, the following are some ways applicants can express their qualification:

 - Your experiences and/or identities that speak to the department and college's commitment to inclusion and diversity;

 - Demonstration of your awareness of inequities for underrepresented student populations in education, performance, and other opportunities;